mramshaw/RESTful-Recipes/README.md

     golang_1    | 2018/02/24 18:38:01 Now serving recipes ...

-In this line does not appear, repeat the `docker-compose up -d` command (there is no penalty for this).
+If this line does not appear, repeat the `docker-compose up -d` command (there is no penalty for this).

 ## To Build: